Defining $\mathbb{Z}$ in $\mathbb{Q}$: Why should not be diophantine in

 \section{Why ${\mathbb Z}$ should not be diophantine in ${\mathbb Q}$}

-In this section we employ a model-theoretic construction in order to show that ${\mathbb Z}$ is not diophantine in ${\mathbb Q}$, provided one believes in a certain version of the Bombieri-Lang Conjecture on varieties with many rational points.
+In this section we show that ${\mathbb Z}$ is not diophantine in ${\mathbb Q}$, provided one believes in a certain version of what one may (arguably) call `the Bombieri-Lang Conjecture' on varieties with many rational points.

-The version of the Bombieri-Lang Conjecture in the special case of varieties over ${\mathbb Q}$ on which our result is based is the following (mainly after [HS]): \\ {\bf Bombieri-Lang Conjecture} {\em Let $V$ be an absolutely irreducible affine or projective $\geq 1$-dimensional variety over ${\mathbb Q}$ such that $V({\mathbb Q})$ is ${\mathbb Q}$-Zariski dense in $V$.
+The version of this conjecture in the special case of varieties over ${\mathbb Q}$ on which our result is based is the following (mainly after section F.5.2 of [HS]): \\ {\bf Bombieri-Lang Conjecture} {\em Let $V$ be an absolutely irreducible affine or projective positive-dimensional variety over ${\mathbb Q}$ such that $V({\mathbb Q})$ is Zariski dense in $V$.
 Then so is